Children wake up in the night crying and complaining about foot pain.

 - Pain that occurs occasionally and lasts for an indefinite period of time.

-- Custom-made foot orthoses: To improve the symptoms from pronated feet and stabilize the growing feet, eventually reducing the frequency of growing pains.
+- Custom-made foot orthoses: To stabilize the growing feet, eventually reducing the frequency of growing pains.

 - Vitamin D supplementation: Studies found that growth pains is a related to vitamin D deficiency.